Petroleum Storage Certificate Summary

-- Fees will be payable for a licence
+- A fee will be payable for a certificate

-- Conditions may be attached to a licence
+- Conditions may be attached to a certificate

 boats or aircraft by electrical or mechanical means.

-The licences have conditions relating to safe storage, dispensing, maintenance,
+The certificate may have conditions attached relating to safe storage, dispensing, maintenance,

 record-keeping etc. The requirements of DSEAR also apply.

 No. It is in the public interest that Falkirk Council must process your application before it can be granted.

 If you have not heard from us within 2 weeks, please contact us.